 Sleeping Bag Hood

 Most of the time you’ll find a sleeping bag hood on a mummy-style bag.
 The hood can be used for a few functions but most commonly to keep your head warm on a cold night.
 Or alternatively, hold a pillow in place.
-After all, sleeping bags don’t have headboards!
+After all, even the best backpacking sleeping bags don’t have headboards!

 Pillow pockets are useful if you don’t have a pillow to bring along.
 Usually, these are filled with whatever fabric you can find (t-shirt, pants, etc) but can sometimes include blow up pillows.